Manish191/NLP4395/README.md

 You can see the [document here](GuessingGame.py)

 Overview: Used tokenizer and pos tagging on raw text, then randomly generated a word to implement a guessing game

+## Portfolio Assignment 4

+N-grams

+You can see the [document here](untitled2.py)

+Overview: Used tokenizer and pos tagging on raw text, then randomly generated a word to implement a guessing game